St Barnabas Anglican Church, Broadway: "Eternity"

 Arthur Stace, a member of the congregation, attracted attention for writing the word "eternity" in chalk on the streets of Sydney from the 1940s through to the 1960s in a distinctive copperplate style.
 "Eternity" was featured on the Sydney Harbour Bridge during the 2000 New Year's celebrations.

 A documentary about Stace, called Eternity, by Lawrence Johnston was released in 1994.

 Battle of the signs

-R. B. S Hammond began the weekly ritual of the St. Barnabas message board.
+R. B. S. Hammond began the weekly ritual of the St. Barnabas message board.
 His witty and often thought provoking messages were what made St Barnabas famous.
 Some include; "Drink and trouble are like petrol and fire", "Alcohol makes your mind stagger long before your feet do", "Do not nurse a grievance, teach it to walk" and "Divorce is the hash we make from domestic scraps".
 Continuing on the tradition was Robert Forsyth, who found that he had competition from Arthur Elliot, publican of the nearby pub, Broadway Hotel.
-The two noticeboards would often display subtle wordplay.
-Here are some of them:
+The two noticeboards would often display subtle wordplay, including the following: